 The windows started to steam up but it wasn’t because we were talking too much (though we were).
 I turned around to see our cook Marco draining a pot of extra-hard durum wheat pasta for the main course, the Sicilian classic pasta alla Norma.
 Our third carafe of box white was ordered and we dug into the perfectly cooked curly noodles with tomato, fried eggplant, ricotta and a pesto of mint and parsley.
 It isn’t the season for basil in Paris, Marco explained.

-Monsieur/Signore/Cédric Casanova is the exclusive supplier of olive oil to the Plaza Athenée, if you prefer to have your extra virgin with slightly more elbow room.
+Monsieur/Signore Casanova is the exclusive supplier of olive oil to the Plaza Athenée, if you prefer to have your extra virgin with slightly more elbow room.
 Or you can take La Tête Dans Les Olives home with you.
 Finished with our almond cookies, dried figs and coffee, Marco and Cédric gently told us it was time to fold up the table and chairs so that they could open the shop.
 We obliged and then became the first customers of the day, loading up with olive oil, pasta, and mandorlini.

-Sometimes I think I’m in the wrong country.
+It was enough to make me think I’m in the wrong country.